Gender diversity: More women in leadership is better for business

 The company was praised for acknowledging it operates in a male-dominated industry where gender diversity has been a long term issue.

-Vector Limited recognised it had a Gender Pay Gap and took steps to close it.
+Vector recognised it had a gender pay gap and took steps to close it.

 The company conducted its first pay equity audit in 2017, which identified a 14.9 per cent average pay gap between females and males.